Saurashtra University: Campus

 The campus of the university is spread over 363 acre of land.
-The present jurisdiction of the University includes Amreli, Jamnagar, Rajkot, Surendranagar, and Morbi districts.
+The present jurisdiction of the University includes Amreli district, Jamnagar district, Morbi district, Rajkot district and Surendranagar district.

 Organisation and administration

 It has 29 Post Graduate Departments on its campus and 238 affiliated colleges.

 The university has important seats of learning spreading knowledge in the respective fields i.e. Nehru Chair, Baba Saheb Ambedkar Chair, Sardar Vallabhbhai Patel Chair, Swami Dayanand Saraswati Chair, Gulabdas Broker Chair, etc. The University runs a centre of learning and research in the name of Shri Zaverchand Meghani i.e. Meghani Lok Sahitya Kendra.
 The university in collaboration with Commissionerate of Industries, Government of Gujarat, and Department of Science and Technology, Government of India, has started National Facility for Drugs Discovery (NFDD) in the year 2009.
 The NFDD is a state of art centre of research and innovation.
 Later in the year 2014, the NFDD was transformed into Centre of Excellence (COE).
 COE is actively involved in generating funds from industrial consultancy.